textileio/papers/draft.md

 and a Dispatcher's raw Event information. the Datastore is updatated via a Transaction to have transactional guarantees.

+Event Bus
+: The Event Bus is responsible for delivering local encoded Events to the Log Service for distribution to exteranl peers (i.e. the network).

 ### Store Listener {#sec:StoreListener}

 After an Event (or set of Events) has been dispatched by the Dispatcher,